Loyal, Courageous, Bold and Gaining in Popularity

 The Shiba Inu is not recommended for families with very small children.
 They may be just a bit too much for toddlers, but may do well with older, respectful children.

-The Shiba Inu is also an inhospitable breed.
-They prefer to be with their owners, and even then they are independent.
+The Shiba Inu is also NOT a very hospitable breed.
+They prefer to be with their own owners, and even then they are independent, and don't mind being alone.

-These dogs look at strangers as threats, as they are infamously territorial.
+These dogs usually regard strangers as threats, as they are infamously territorial.
 These dogs should always have a solid enclosure when outside and owners recommend using a leash when walking them.

 The Shiba Inu is also not very fond of sharing the home with other pets.
 They are particularly unfriendly with other dogs and are notoriously not well suited living with them.